What is an ectopic pregnancy?

 How is an ectopic pregnancy diagnosed?

 Your healthcare provider will measure the level of the hormone hCG (human chorionic gonadotropin) in your blood.
-He or she will use ultrasound to check the uterus for a fetus or other pregnancy tissue.
+They will use ultrasound to check the uterus for a fetus or other pregnancy tissue.
 In some cases, your healthcare provider will use laparoscopy to diagnose and treat an ectopic pregnancy.
 This is surgery that uses a lighted tube inserted into your abdomen to check inside the pelvis.
 It often gives the most accurate diagnosis.

 How is an ectopic pregnancy treated?